runrig-coop/hedgerows/index.md

 for the commons that persisted in other times and places.
 Perhaps it is to be expected that Silicon Valley privacy advocates and East Coast legal scholars dialed back their rhetoric, at least in comparison to the more radical vision of the commons espoused by anti-imperialist thinkers at the time.
-By ommiting enclosure and all its antagonisms, however, this anemic account of the commons lost all its countervailing force and dynamism.
+By omitting enclosure and all its antagonisms, however, this anemic account of the commons lost all its countervailing force and dynamism.
 The new digital commons was static, politically neutral, and devoid of material consequence.
 Immaterial as